sprucelabsai/sprucebot-cli/README.md

 ### User Commands

-Requires you to have an account at your chosen `remote` (probably hello.sprucebot.com).
+Requires you to have an account at your chosen `remote` (probably platform.spruce.ai).

 - `sprucebot user login`
   - Log you in and sets you up to dev at a location of your choosing